-Why the healthcare system needs to be healed
+Why the healthcare system Medicine needs to be revived

 Healthcare spending is escalating at a rate way higher than inflation.
 My understanding is that in Canada, the government is currently spending over 50% of tax dollars on healthcare, and that is projected to rise substantially over the next few years.
 Yet with all the money being spent there is an increased incidence of illness and disease.
 While there have been great steps taken to treat the symptoms of illness and disease, the efforts made in prevention have been sorely lacking.
 With all the money being spent on healthcare you'd think we'd be getting better.
 But we're not, we're sicker than ever.
 Something has to change.

-In the current western system, there is a tendency to go see a doctor whenever a symptom presents itself.
+In the current "Conventional" system, there is a tendency to go see a doctor whenever a symptom presents itself.
 We go to our doctor looking for answers, because we assume that the doctor has all the answers, and we all think we can get answers right away.
 Doctors are encouraged to see many patients in a day (make that “paid by how many patients they see in a day”) and as a result they don’t have very much time with each patient.
-There's a prescription drug for everything.
+There seems to be a prescription drug for almost everything.
 We act like our bodies are machines.
 We add a bit of oil here and there, and off we go again.
-We treat every symptom like a fire hydrant to put out a spark.
-We rarely even try to determine root causes, we only focus on treating symptoms.
+We treat symptoms like a fire hydrant to put out a spark.
+We rarely even try to determine root causes, we mostly focus on treating symptoms.

 I think it will only take a subtle shift in thinking, and I think it is a grass roots initiative beginning with empowered patients and healthcare practitioners that realize there simply has to be a better way.
 It’s all about awareness.
-We have to stop simply treating symptoms, and start looking for answers to what's causing the condition in the first place.
-If we don't start treating root causes, then the symptoms will come back, or show up in other ways.
+We have to shift the focus from treating symptoms, and start looking for answers to what's causing the condition in the first place.
+If we don't start dealing with root causes, then the symptoms will come back, or show up in other ways.
 Each of us can make a difference, and it all starts when we empower ourselves to realize that we are not part of the problem, we are part of the solution.